Easy Easter M&M Cookies

 If you want a super easy cookie for spring, then try this delicious recipe.
 Made with a chocolate chip cookie base, these Easter M&M cookies are full of festive spring fun!
 They are soft, chewy and super easy to make.
 You can even make the cookies ahead of time for quick holiday prep!

 Happy almost Easter!
-If you’re looking for an easy last minute Easter recipe, then I have a treat for you.
-Made with pastel M&M’s and colorful sprinkles, these Easter cookies are sweet, chewy and so simple to make!
+If you’re looking for an easy last minute recipe for the holiday, then I have a treat for you.
+Made with Easter M&M’s and colorful sprinkles, these spring cookies are sweet, chewy and so simple to make!
 You likely already have the ingredients in your kitchen too.

-These cookies are an adaptation of my chocolate chip cookies, but instead of chocolate chips I simply chose M&M’s (I did the same thing for my Halloween cookies)!
-The use of brown sugar and an extra egg yolk makes these cookies extra chewy.
+- The best cookie dough base.
+These cookies are an adaptation of my chocolate chip cookies, but instead of chocolate chips I simply chose M&M’s!

-- Whisk together the dry ingredients in one bowl and set aside.
+- Whisk together the dry ingredients—flour, cornstarch, baking soda and salt—in one bowl and set aside.